Updated March 1, 2022 . AmFam Team

 Most umbrella policies typically extend coverage on exposures — or covered events — that are identified in a given underlying policy.
 You can also purchase an endorsement to your umbrella, adding protection to uninsured and underinsured coverage on your underlying vehicle policy.
 If you’ve got coverage questions, be sure to talk to your agent (Opens in a new tab) about how your specific umbrella policy works.

-Umbrella coverage might cost you as little as $150 per year, or around $15 per month, with American Family Insurance.
+Umbrella coverage might cost you as little as $150 – $300 per year, or around $15 – $30 per month, with American Family Insurance.
 And for that, you’ll typically get around $1,000,000 in coverage above your base policy’s limit.
-It’s a small price to pay for real peace of mind.
+While costs will vary by region and other underwriting factors, it's a small price to pay for real peace of mind.

 If you feel more protection is needed, additional umbrella coverage is available in other increments.

 With so much on the line, having the right umbrella insurance coverage in place can really help to protect your financial future.
-As more and more households are participating daily in social media and picking up recreational vehicles, the need for a strong umbrella policy has never been greater.
+As more and more households use social media on a daily basis, and purchasing recreational vehicles, the need for a strong umbrella policy has never been greater.

 Be sure to reach out to your American Family Insurance agent and request a quote for this important coverage.
 You’ll find more peace of mind knowing you’ve done what you can to protect everything you've worked so hard for.